cadamini/ruby-holidays/README.md

 end
 ```

+Notes:

 The application generates a zip file per year in the program folder which contains the calendar template files in a fix format.
+Calendar files are deleted after the holiday creation and only zip files remain in the folder.